akdemirlab/HiCPlotter/README.md

-    start			(-s)		: retain after x-th bin (0:default). end				(-e)		: continues until x-th bin (default: length of the matrix). resolution		(-r)		: resolution of the bins (default: 100000). tilePlots		(-t)		: a list of filenames to be plotted as tile plots. tileLabels		(-tl)		: a list of labels for the tile plots. tileColors		(-tc)		: a list of hexadecimal numbers for coloring the tile plots.
+    start			(-s)		: retain after x-th bin (0:default). end				(-e)		: continues until x-th bin (default: length of the matrix). resolution		(-r)		: resolution of the bins (default: 100000). matrixMax		(-mm)		: an integer value for the interaction matrix heatmap scale upper-limit. tilePlots		(-t)		: a list of filenames to be plotted as tile plots. tileLabels		(-tl)		: a list of labels for the tile plots. tileColors		(-tc)		: a list of hexadecimal numbers for coloring the tile plots.